wongyah/awesome-technical-writing-learning/README.md

 Can't wait to try it out?
 Just adopt a **✒️ Markdown editor**, then you are ready 💪!

-- [Dillinger](https://dillinger.io/) - A concise in-browser Markdown editor, which can create new files, export the files to Markdown, HTML, or PDF, synchronize with Github, Google Drive, or Dropbox repositories, etc.
+- [Dillinger](https://dillinger.io/) - A concise in-browser Markdown editor, which can create new files, export the files to Markdown, HTML, or PDF, synchronize with GitHub, Google Drive, or Dropbox repositories, etc.
-- [StackEdit](https://stackedit.io/) - An in-browser Markdown editor with rich functions, which can create new files or new folders, export the files to Markdown or HTML, synchronize with Github, Google Drive, or Dropbox accounts, etc.
+- [StackEdit](https://stackedit.io/) - An in-browser Markdown editor with rich functions, which can create new files or new folders, export the files to Markdown or HTML, synchronize with GitHub, Google Drive, or Dropbox accounts, etc.
 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/) - A code editor developed by Microsoft, with built-in Markdown preview and many Markdown extentions.
     - [Markdown All in One](https://github.com/yzhang-gh/vscode-markdown/#readme) - An extension to enrich Markdown features in VS Code, such as automatic creation of table of contents, auto completions, printing Markdown files to HTML.
     - [Markdown Table Maker](https://github.com/kaisugi/vscode-markdown-tablemaker?tab=readme-ov-file#readme) - An extention to generate Markdown tables in an easy and intuitive way.